marianhlavac/marianhlavac-cz/index.md

 I'm a&nbsp;full-stack web developer with an emphasis on the **front-end technologies**, and I consider web technologies as my main focus.
-Alongside that, I sometimes do UI design, develop games, or fiddle with hardware, but if I were ever to sell myself, I reckon they wouldn't make a&nbsp;good selling point.
+Alongside that, I sometimes do UI design, develop games, or fiddle with hardware, but those skills are not much serious.

 ### Development
-I try to cover all corners of the field, from setting up the server, writing the code or keeping the code maintainable, to testing with users, and focusing on good UI and UX.
+I try to cover all corners of the field, from setting up the server, writing the code while keeping the code maintainable, to testing with users, focusing on good UI and UX and overall final result presented to users.

-Last months, the majority of the code I've written was in **Python**, but previously I've been working a lot with **React** framework (using **TypeScript**).
-From time to time I write a few lines in in **Dart**, **Rust** or other languages.
+Last months, the majority of the code I've written was in **Python** & **Dart**, but previously I've been working a lot with **React** framework (using **TypeScript**).
+From time to time I write a few lines in in **Swift**, **Kotlin**, **C++**, **Rust** or other languages.

 ### Development Techniques & Project Management
 I value good development practices.
 I keep clean commit history and try to guide others to do the same.
-Code reviews are a matter of course, as well as CI/CD, routine automation, or good automated code tests.
+Code reviews are for sure, as well as CI/CD, routine automation, or automated code tests.

 I also like **open-source** and non-proprietary solutions, so for example, it shouldn't be surprising that this resume is [a&nbsp;Markdown file](https://github.com/marianhlavac/marianhlavac-cz/blob/master/index.md) that can be converted easily into PDF, this website, or printed.
 Or some would say I'm just a&nbsp;big nerd.
+Also true.

 ### Hobbies & Other skills
 I often spend some time improving myself in different fields.
-I actually have more hobbies than those listed below, but I find hobbies such as "playing Tetris", "cooking", or "drinking beers", highly irrelevant to the purpose of this page.
+I actually have much more hobbies than the below listed, but I find hobbies such as "playing Tetris" or "cooking", highly irrelevant to the purpose of this page.

 - **Design** --- I like designing user interfaces, print design, 3D modelling etc.
-- **Game development** --- Both my bachelor and master thesis are dedicated to exploring the possibilities of XR (Virtual Reality & Augmented Reality).
+- **Game development** --- Both my bachelor and master thesis were dedicated to exploring the possibilities of XR (Virtual Reality & Augmented Reality).
-- **Hardware** --- Arduino, Raspberry Pi, robotics and embedded systems
+- **Hardware** --- Arduino, Raspberry Pi, robotics and other embedded systems.
 - **Photography, Video editing**
 - **Music composition & production**